NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/03_microk8s_deployment.md

 </div>
 </div>

-The next section contains the steps for deploying both DFM and E2CC on MicroK8s and is the most advanced deployment.
+The next section contains the steps for deploying both DFM and kit app on MicroK8s and is the most advanced deployment.

-Note that this means E2CC will be running in streaming mode, thus will need a streaming client to interact with it.
+Note that this means kit app will be running in streaming mode, thus will need a streaming client to interact with it.
 **This streaming client is presently not included in this repository.**
 We encourage users to look at the [WebRTC Browser Client Documentation](https://docs.omniverse.nvidia.com/extensions/latest/ext_livestream/webrtc.html)